github/docs/content/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github.md

 2. Check to see if there is an `Autorun` value in either location.
 3. If there is an `Autorun` value, delete it.

 If your Windows username has extended Unicode characters, it may cause an AskPass response error.
-To troubleshoot, create a new Windows personal account and migrate your files to that account.
+To troubleshoot, create a new Windows user account and migrate your files to that account.
 For more information, see "[Create a user account in Windows](https://support.microsoft.com/en-us/help/13951/windows-create-user-account)" in the Microsoft documentation.

 {% endwindows %}